 We hold someone who hurt us or disagreed with us in low esteem and may even feel seething anger when we think about them or what they’ve done.

-Letting go means freeing yourself from your mental prison.
-It’s about recognizing how the thoughts, beliefs, and feelings you’re clinging to are not serving you well but instead getting in the way of your happiness.
+Letting go means freeing yourself from your mental prison and changing your perspective.
+It’s about recognizing how the thoughts, beliefs, and feelings you’re clinging to are not serving you well but instead getting in the way of your lasting happiness.

 Of course, sometimes we’re deeply hurt or betrayed by those whom we feel close to, and the idea of forgiving them seems out of the question.